Gigaspaces/xap-docs/site/content/xap110adm/network-unicast-discovery.markdown

 -Dcom.gs.jini_lus.locators=linux-lab1:4174,linux-lab2:4174
 ```

-This will influence the `LOOKUPLOCATORS` environment variable in `setenv` script, which you may also modify directly.
+This will influence the `XAP_LOOKUP_LOCATORS` environment variable in `setenv` script, which you may also modify directly.

 # Locating services using locators